top of page

 Origin

-Known as the "Woodworks and Garments Capital of the Philippines", the history of the Municipality of Taytay dates back to pre-Spanish times when this traditional community was ruled by a native chieftain and his wife, presumably as a distinct Pre-Hispanic barangay composed of 30 to 100 families.
+Known as the "Woodworks and Garments Capital of the Philippines", the history of the Municipality of Taytay dates back to pre-Spanish times when this traditional community was ruled by a native chieftain and his wife, presumably as a distinct pre-Hispanic barangay composed of 30 to 100 families.

-The barangay was supposedly part of the Kingdom of Namayan which reached its peak in 1175. namayan's territory has been described bordering Manila Bay, the Pasig River, and Laguna Lake.
+The barangay was supposedly part of the Kingdom of Namayan which reached its peak in 1175.
+Namayan's territory has been described bordering Manila Bay, the Pasig River, and Laguna Lake.
 A more precise description of Namayan's administrative area is given by Franciscan scholar Fr.
 Felix de Huerta, who, noting that Namayan was a confederation of several barangays, identified these component communities as they were named during the mid 19th century.

 Under the Spanish Rule, the territory occupied by the previous 26 towns of Rizal Province began with organization of the Provinces of Tondo and La Laguna during the Spanish regime.
 Some of the towns like Pasig, Paranaque, Taytayay and Cainta were already thriving. tagalog settlements carried on trade with the Chinese and Arab traders long before the Spanish conquest.